Wherever you’re off to, your Visa debit card is ready to go

 Find out more about the mobile banking app and how to download it.

-*If you use your debit card to withdraw cash from an ATM in a currency other than sterling, or to withdraw cash in sterling outside the UK, the amount is converted to sterling on the day it is processed by Visa using the Visa Payment Scheme Exchange Rate.
-We will charge you a non-sterling transaction fee of 2.99% of the amount of the transaction and non-sterling cash fee of £1.50 for each withdrawal.
-Where you elect to allow cash machine operators to make the conversion to sterling for you, we will only charge a foreign cash fee of £1.50 for each withdrawal.
+*If you use your debit card to withdraw cash from an ATM in a currency other than pounds, or to withdraw cash in pounds outside the UK, the amount is converted to pounds on the day it is processed by Visa using the Visa Payment Scheme Exchange Rate.
+We will charge you a foreign currency transaction fee of 2.99% of the amount of the transaction and foreign currency cash fee of £1.50 for each withdrawal.
+Where you elect to allow cash machine operators to make the conversion to pounds for you, we will only charge a foreign cash fee of £1.50 for each withdrawal.
 The provider of the foreign currency may make a separate charge for conversion.